protesilaos/prot16-builder/README.md

 **EXPERIMENTAL.
 May undergo significant changes.
 Documentation will be provided accordingly.**

 This is a fork of [the Base16 Builder](https://github.com/base16-builder/base16-builder).
-I have repurposed it to fit my specific need of building ports for my [Prot16 collection](https://protesilaos.com/schemes).
+I have repurposed it to fit my specific need to building ports for my [Prot16 collection](https://protesilaos.com/schemes) of colour schemes.

-This builder performs two tasks:
+This tool performs two tasks:

 1. automate the production of themes for various applications;
 2. provide themes on demand on a per item basis.

-## What this tool is not
+## What this is not

 Prot16 Builder does not stand as a replacement or substitute of any of the projects related to Base16.
 Its only purpose is to work with my colour schemes.